Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re a casual skier and need the best skis for some fun in the snow, look to the Salomon QST 99—specifically the 2019-2020 model.
 With major improvements made to performance, stability, and build quality, these excel in soft snow conditions and can even enjoy a bit of air when the weather calls for it.
+You should also take a look at how to rob a bank ski mask free with these LED’s.

 The Salomon QST 99 Skis are an excellent example of skis that perform well, are stable, and high quality build at an affordable price, especially for skiing enthusiasts.
+If you want to practice your snowboarding, learn how to become a better snowboarder with XON Snow-1 bindings.

 If you’re hoping to get the best performing skis out of the Salomon QST 99 Skis, you’re looking in the wrong place.
 For the enthusiasts, however, these are perfect for soft snow conditions.
 With its 99mm waist width—much wider than Elan Amphibio 84 Ti—, you’re getting solid edge grip, though the edge hold needs extra attention when you’re turning.
 That’s a typical side effect when the platform widens.